Wedgwood Jasperware grouping - signed WEDGWOOD

 In 1774, Wedgwood wrote the following in his catalogue: "We beg leave in this place to observe that if gentlemen or ladies choose to have models of themselves, families, or friends made in wax or engraved in stones of proper size for seals, rings, lockets, or bracelets, they may have as many endurable copies of these models as they please, either in cameo or intaglio, for any of the above purposes, at a moderate expense; and this nation is at present happy in the possession of several artists of distinguished merit as engravers and modellers, who are capable of executing these fine works with great delicacy and precision.
-If the nobility and gentry of Great Britain should please to encourage this design, they will not only procure to themselves everlasting portraits, but have the pleasure of giving life and vigour to the arts of modelling and engraving.
+If the nobility and gentry of Great Britain should please to encourage this design, they will not only procure to themselves everlasting portraits, but have the pleasure of giving life and vigor to the arts of modeling and engraving.
 The art of making durable copies at a small expense will thus promote the art of making originals, and future ages may view the productions of the age of George III with the same veneration that we now gaze upon those of Alexander the Great and Augustus . . ."

 Wedgwood's first portrait medallions were made entirely in one color, using his creamware paste.
 The result was a cream white surface with a glaze not too brilliant, having some resemblance to salt glaze.
 In fact, some of these medallions have been mistaken for salt glaze.
 These are not the best in fineness of detail or appearance, but are interesting indications of the obstacles Wedgwood had to surmount before he achieved the excellence of his later work.

 After 1768 Wedgwood made portraits of black basalt.
 These were well modeled, but since they were all of one color they were not as effective as the later jasper medallions.
-With a view to heightening their effectiveness, many of the basalt medallions were given self frames, either a molded edge or more elaborate forms like that seen in the portrait of Inigo Jones.
+With a view to heightening their effectiveness, many of the basalt medallions were given self-frames, either a molded edge or more elaborate forms like that seen in the portrait of Inigo Jones.

 After years of experimenting, in 1774 Josiah Wedgwood, pictured on the left on a Reverse Glass portrait by Richard Clay, announced the discovery of jasper, a hard white body, having the properties of basalt and in addition that of taking color.
 This made it especially suitable for cameos and portraits in relief, where the ground could be colored and the raised figure left white.
 In addition to light and dark blue, Wedgwood used varying shades of green, lilac, yellow, occasionally a pink, and black.